odan/odan.github.io/_posts/2023-11-16-clock-psr20-datetime.md

 ```

-Note: This example assumes that you have `$this->container` member variable
+Note: This example assumes that you have a `$this->container` member variable
-in your PHPUnit test class with your applications DI container instance.
+in your PHPUnit test class with the applications DI container instance.

 **Usage**